The First Point

 “Come

-flickering a glance up as he approached.
+and see.”
+She offered her hand, flickering a glance up as he approached.
+Her

-Her focus remained mostly on the snow-covered ground.
+focus remained mostly on the snow-covered ground.

 When

 he drew near, she looked into his face a few times.
-She wanted to read his reaction, but without
+She wanted to read his

-unnerving him with her glowing eyes.
-It
+reaction, but without unnerving him with her glowing eyes.
+It surprised her

-surprised her when he actually pushed her chin up.
+when he actually pushed her chin up.

 “Your